adopted-ember-addons/ember-cp-validations/README.md

 **Options as Functions**

 All options can be functions which are processed lazily before validate is called.
-These functions have the context of the validator that is being executed, giving you access to all its properties such as `options`, `model`, `attribute`, etc.
+These functions are passed the `model` and `attribute` that is associated with the validator while also given that as their context, giving you access to all its properties.

 Please note that the `message` option of a validator has its [own signature](http://offirgolan.github.io/ember-cp-validations/docs/modules/Validators.html#message).